 Scientific diving is an indispensable method for many aspects of marine sciences and is a prerequisite for many of the approaches undertaken by ZMT researchers.
 Examples include physiological studies on coral reef organisms, reef ecology experiments and surveys, acquisition of environmental data, and sedimentological as well as biogeochemical sampling.
 In response to the demand for diving as a fundamental research tool, the ZMT has become a member of the German Commission for Scientific Diving (KFT) and is a government-approved training facility.

 The scientific diving centre at ZMT (SDC) serves its scientific departments through advice, logistics and training.
 The unit consists of a team of scientists and staff trained as instructors and assistants and is headed by the dive safety officer.
 Together they train new research divers and assist in planning and lead scientific dive missions.
 Weekly fitness training is offered in the swimming pool of the University of Bremen.
 Provision and maintenance of equipment round up the service of the diving unit.

-In collaboration with the Alfred-Wegener Institute Helmholtz Centre for Polar und Marine Research (AWI), the ZMT has developed a course programme offering advanced training in tropical research diving.
 The course is a vocational training course approved by the German Professional Association of the Construction Industry offering a qualification as "Certified Scientific Diver " and "European Scientific Diver (ESD)" that is recognized Europe-wide.
 The course is offered annually with a maximum capacity of 12 scientists or students.
 Since 2015, the two-part training course has taken place on the island of Helgoland (Germany) and in Kristineberg, Sweden as a German, Swedish and Finnish cooperation.
 In 2017/18 ZMT trained students in Bremen and Eilat (Israel) for the first time in a 5 weeks training course.

 - advanced diving training for students in research diving